piman51277/backpack-proxy/README.md

 - APIKEY - The API key identifying the pricing server.

 ## Requests
-Note: This server implements a global rate limit of 1 request/second.
 Send requests to `/forward` with this format:
 ```
 {